 CBD promotes wakefulness, which allows you to feel more tired at the end of your day.
 THC can hinder REM sleep, but it has shown in multiple studies to decrease sleep latency (the time in which it takes you to fall asleep)

-Cannabinoids and Sleep: What the research says?
+Marijuana for Sleep: What the research says?

 Stereotypes of the lethargic cannabis consumer falling asleep while the oven is on might come to mind, and you might not be surprised to find that there’s a bit of truth to the idea that cannabis can help you fall asleep.